pete911/kubectl-image/README.md

 uniq -c
 ```

-But this tool makes it easier to see what pods and containers are using the image.
-Output is sorted by registry,
+But this tool prints more information and the output is sorted, which makes it easier to see:
+- what pods and containers are using the image
+- output is sorted by registry, repository, tag (or digest/id) and id (if the container is running):
+  - easy to spot if image has been re-tagged (same tag, but multiple IDs)
-repository and then tag (or digest) which makes it easy to spot if containers are running outdated versions (more than
+  - easy to spot if multiple versions of the image are running (outdated)
-one tag per image repository).

 ## Usage